-- You should not post a picture of others’ children.
+- You are not allowed to post a picture of other people’s children.

-- Before you post a photo of your child on Facebook, think about it: in a few years, if the child gets older and sees this image, what will s/he say about it?
+- Before you post a photo of your child on Facebook, think about it: in a few years time when your child is older and sees this photo, what will s/he say about it?

-- Ask the child if s/he agrees to post the photo of him/her (and to text written to it).
+- Ask the child if s/he agrees to the photo of him/her (and the text) being posted.
 The child has the right to express an opinion on matters that concern him/her – and this is indeed such a matter.
-(Needless to say, the child’s opinion must then be respected!)
+(Needless to say, the child’s opinion should be respected!)

-- Always ask yourself the question before posting: who will this post be about?
-About me or the child?
+- Always ask yourself before posting: who will this post be about?
+Is it about me or the child?
 Does the photo show what kind of parent I am, or the child?
 Do I want my post to get as many likes as possible?
 If it is more about me, then I should be on the picture, not the child.

-- It may be enough to tell a funny, kind story and you do not even need to add the image.
+- Maybe writing a funny, kind story is enough and you do not even need a picture.

 - All our posts and habits on Facebook will serve as a model for our child.
-We will not be authentic when we forbid a child to upload pictures taken at a party if we ourselves do/have done it.
+We will not be authentic when we forbid a child to upload pictures from a party if we have done (are doing) it.

-- Consider every post.
-If you are unsure whether to post something, you had better sleep on it or ask a friend (and of course the child) if s/he thinks the picture is okay.
+- Think about every post.
+If you are unsure whether to post something, it is better to sleep on it or ask a friend (and of course the child) if s/he thinks the picture is okay.

-- Many photos of children are taken in an apartment, and there may be details in them that can help malicious users learn more about, for example, the safety of our apartment, or our habits.
-(It is enough to think of posts like, “We go out to the playground every afternoon.
-Only the kittens take care of the house.
-How cute are our kid and kitten together?”)
+- Many photos of children are taken at home, and they may include details that could help malicious users learn more about, for example, the safety of our home, or our habits.
+(Just think of posts such as “We go to the playground every afternoon.
+Only the cat takes care of the house.
+Our child and cat are so cute together, aren’t they?”)

-- Consider who you want to share the picture with: family, best friends, acquaintances?
-Intimate pictures of the child belong only to the family.
-Form a closed (secret) group for them and share the personal images only there.
-Set up your account carefully (even the posts one by one, if necessary) and stay up-to-date on privacy options.
+- Think about who you want to share the picture with: family, best friends, acquaintances?
+Intimate pictures of the child belong to the family only so create a closed (secret) group for them and share the personal photos only there.
+Set up your account carefully (even the posts one by one, if necessary) and always be up-to-date with privacy options.